 The aardwolf is a small dog-like critter that is part of the hyena family.
 The main differences between them and the hyena are that they are much smaller and don’t prey on large prey, but rather insects; like the aardvark.
 Aardwolf means “earth wolf” in Afrikaans, a language spoken by many South Africans.
+These critters are listed as Least Concern by the IUCN.

 First the Stats…